scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The monopoly model suffers from two main drawbacks: First, all parties MUST agree on a single root of trust.
 Secondly, the single root of trust represents a single point of failure, the misuse of which enables the forging of certificates.
 Also, its revocation can result in a kill-switch for all the entities it certifies.
 The oligopoly model relies on several roots of trust, all equally and completely trusted.
 However, this is not automatically better: Whereas the monopoly model has a single point of failure, the oligopoly model has the drawback of exposing more than one point of failure.

 Thus, there is a need for a trust architecture that supports meaningful trust roots in a global environment with inherently distrustful parties.
-This new trust architecture SHOULD provide the following properties:
+This new trust architecture should provide the following properties:

 - Trust agility (see further below);
 - Resilience to single root of trust compromise;